 AIOSEO even allows for user roles for varying levels of content access and WooCommerce SEO tools for eCommerce sites and online stores.

-There’s a pretty robust free version available on their site, so feel free to head over and try it yourself.
+There’s a pretty robust free version available on their site.

 If this blog were about the best Google Analytics plugins for WordPress, MonsterInsights would definitely be at the top of the list, and that list would be in a particular order (unlike this one, please don’t fight).

-However, not only does MonsterInsights completely rule the Google Analytics game, but it’s also a powerful SEO tool in its own right that can keep you on top of what’s happening on your site.
+However, not only does MonsterInsights completely rule the Google Analytics game, but it’s also a powerful SEO tool in its own right that can keep you on top of what’s happening on your site from the convenience of your WordPress dashboard.

 The plugin shows you your top-performing content, where your users are coming from, where they visit most on your site, and much more.
 It also gives you easy access to your eCommerce SEO performance by showing how all your products are performing on an individual basis.